Nancy Adams

 My first ventures into fabric art and custom garments included hand-painted silk scarves, silk lingerie and dresses for weddings and graduations.
 Once I had children, I turned my energies towards more immediate and practical pursuits, sewing clothes and costumes and teaching the willing ones to sew for themselves.

-I began my first quilt in 1987 for my daughters’ double bed.
+I began my first quilt in 1997 for my daughters’ double bed.
 It took more than two years to complete, but was the inspiration for more.
 I created several wall-hangings from published designs before beginning to design for myself in 2006.
-I now concentrates my creative energies on wall-quilts of various sized, from letter-sized picture quilts to larger wall-hangings.
+I now concentrate my creative energies on wall-quilts of various sized, from letter-sized picture quilts to larger wall-hangings.

 I see ideas everywhere, particularly in the natural world.
 I love the endless possibilities of colour, texture and pattern that quilting offers.